Canadian Confederation: British North America Acts

-While the BNA Act eventually resulted in Canada having more autonomy than it had before, it was far from full independence from the United Kingdom.
-According to the Supreme Court of Canada, Canadian "sovereignty was acquired in the period between its separate signature of the Treaty of Versailles in 1919 and the Statute of Westminster, 1931" long after Confederation in 1867.
-Defence of British North America became a Canadian responsibility.
+While the BNA Act eventually resulted in Canada having more autonomy than it had before, the country was still far from fully independent of the United Kingdom.
 Foreign policy remained in British hands, the Judicial Committee of the Privy Council remained Canada's highest court of appeal, and the constitution could be amended only in Britain.
-Gradually, Canada gained more autonomy, and in 1931, obtained almost full autonomy within the British Commonwealth with the Statute of Westminster.
-Because the federal and provincial governments were unable to agree on a constitutional amending formula, this power remained with the British Parliament.
-In 1982, the constitution was patriated when Elizabeth II gave her royal assent to the Canada Act 1982.
-The Constitution of Canada is made up of a number of codified acts and uncodified traditions; one of the principal documents is the Constitution Act, 1982, which renamed the BNA Act 1867 to Constitution Act, 1867.
+Gradually, Canada gained more autonomy; defence of British North America became a Canadian responsibility.
+According to the Supreme Court of Canada, Canadian "sovereignty was acquired in the period between its separate signature of the Treaty of Versailles in 1919 and the Statute of Westminster, 1931", which gave the country nearly full independence.
+It was only because the federal and provincial governments were unable to agree on a formula for amending the constitution that the power to do so remained with the British Parliament.
+Once that issue was resolved, the constitution was patriated when Elizabeth II gave royal assent to the Canada Act, 1982.

-The act also detailed how power would be distributed at both the provincial and federal levels.
-Two of the most important sections were 91 and 92.
-Section 91 gave Parliament jurisdiction over banking, interest rates, criminal law, the postal system, and the armed forces.
-Section 92 gave the provinces jurisdiction over property, contracts and torts, local works, and general business.
-However, sometimes Parliament and Provincial law may interfere with each other, in this case federal law would prevail.
+The constitution of Canada is made up of a number of codified acts and uncodified conventions; one of the principal documents is the Constitution Act, 1982, which renamed the British North America Act, 1867, to the Constitution Act, 1867.
+The act also details how power is distributed in both the provincial and federal jurisdictions.
+Two of the most important sections are 91 and 92.
+Section 91 gives Parliament jurisdiction over banking, interest rates, criminal law, the postal system, and the armed forces.
+Section 92 gives the provinces jurisdiction over property, contracts and torts, local works, and general business.
+Still, federal and provincial law may occasionally interfere with each other, in which case federal law prevails.